mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/README.md

 ## Create OKE cluster using the OCI native VCN

-Using Cloud UI create a new OKE cluster with the <code>Custom create</code> option and use the following setting for the cluster creation:
+Using Cloud UI create a new OKE cluster with the <code>Custom create</code> option and use the following settings for the cluster creation:

 - <b>VCN native</b> pod networking
 - Select the VCN created previously